spray/spray/docs/project-info/maven-repository.rst

 Maven Repository
 ================

-Currently all *spray* artifacts are hosted in this repository:
+Currently the artifacts for all *spray* releases (including milestones and RCs) are hosted in this repository:

   http://repo.spray.io

-However, we'll probably move to the Sonatype repository (and therefore Maven Central) at some point in the future.

 If you use SBT_ you'll want to add the following resolver::

   resolvers += "spray repo" at "http://repo.spray.io"

+Nightly builds are available from http://nightlies.spray.io.

 Artifact Naming